logo

 Chapter 5 Summary: “Beyond WEIRD Morality”

 In an attempt to understand how and why moral rules are established in groups, Haidt presents two very different communities to examine.
-First, Haidt looks at the community he views himself as a member of.
+First, Haidt looks at the community in which he includes himself.
 As an affluent, liberal-minded American in possession of advanced academic degrees, Haidt is a member of WEIRD society.
 WEIRD is defined as Western, educated, industrial, rich, and democratic.
 As a member of this society, Haidt looks at moral dilemmas via a very specific set of concerns.

 He shares this very specific set of concerns with the University of Pennsylvania students who serve as his research subjects.
 For Haidt and the Penn students, ethics of autonomy and harm avoidance are paramount.
 This guides how they decide if a situation is right or wrong—are someone’s rights being violated?
 Is someone being harmed (physically, psychologically, or perhaps politically via disenfranchisement)?
 Harm and fairness govern all their moral verdicts.